 We have repeatedly reported how Planned Parenthood does not feel it should have any state regulations controlling its practices, even ones as obvious as simply providing a sterile examination room and medical instruments.
 We have also reported on Planned Parenthood’s violation of federal law.
-Well, now they want to be free to discriminate as well.
+Well, now it wants to be free to discriminate as well.

-Planned Parenthood is continuing its attack on Indiana over Indiana’s recently passed abortion restriction bill, a common sense law prohibiting abortions based solely on the unborn child’s sex, race, color, national origin, ancestry, or disability, including Down Syndrome.
-Surely, there would be no reason in the world anyone would have of disagreeing with such a law.
+Planned Parenthood is continuing its attack on Indiana over Indiana’s recently passed abortion restriction bill, a commonsense law prohibiting abortions based solely on the unborn child’s sex, race, color, national origin, ancestry, or disability, including Down syndrome.
+Surely, there would be no reason in the world anyone would have for disagreeing with such a law.
 However, Planned Parenthood sure doesn’t like it.
-The fact that Planned Parenthood is attacking this law once again exposes their true agenda.
-It is not about the rights of a woman, or access to reproductive care; it is purely about the business of murdering babies, for any reason, as our new ACLJ Film “Abortion, Inc.” will reveal.
+The fact that Planned Parenthood is attacking this law once again exposes its true agenda.
+It is not about the rights of a woman, or access to reproductive care; it is purely about the business of slaughtering babies, for any reason, as our new ACLJ Film “Abortion, Inc.” will reveal.

 After a person is born, it is immoral and, in many cases, unlawful to discriminate against that person based on their gender, race, or disability.
 For example, the Americans With Disabilities Act (ADA) prohibits employers from discriminating against people with disabilities, and Title VII of the Civil Rights Act of 1964 makes it illegal to discriminate on the basis of race, color, religion, sex, or national origin.